Paradox Service Terms

 A. GENERAL.

 All Professional Services to be performed by Paradox will be described in an Order Form.
-In the event of a conflict between an Order Form and the Agreement, the Order Form will prevail.

 B. PARADOX'S OBLIGATIONS.

-Paradox will perform Professional Services in a professional and workmanlike manner in accordance with customary industry standards using reasonable care and skill, but Paradox will determine the method and means for performing the Professional Services.
+Paradox will perform Professional Services in a professional and workmanlike manner in accordance with customary industry standards using commercially reasonable care and skill, but Paradox will determine the method and means for performing the Professional Services.

 C. Deliverables.

 Paradox does not provide any custom deliverables, products or services under the Agreement which would qualify as work-made-for-hire.
-Professional Services will be performed remotely unless otherwise specified in an Order Form, in which case, Client will be invoiced for expenses incurred in connection withProfessional Services in accordance with Section 6(h) of the Agreement.
-Professional Services are provided for the purposes of implementing and configuring Client’s instance of the Cloud Software in accordance with Client’s instructions and requirements and such Services are not intended as, and shall not constitute, legal advice.
-Client shall at all times be responsible for ensuring Client’s and its Users’ compliance with all laws, rules and regulations applicable to Client’s and its Users’ use of the Services.
+Professional Services will be performed remotely unless otherwise specified in an Order Form, in which case, Client will be invoiced for expenses incurred in connection with Professional Services in accordance with Section 6(h) of the Agreement.
+Professional Services are provided for the purposes of implementing and configuring Client’s instance of the Cloud Software in accordance with Client’s instructions and requirements and such Services are not intended as, and will not constitute, legal advice.

 4. CLIENT USE OF SERVICES